55 Cancri Ac: Orbit and mass

-In the 5-planet solution for the 55 Cancri system, the orbit of 55 Cancri c is mildly eccentric: at apoastron the planet is about 19% further from the star than it is at periastron.
+In the 5-planet solution for the 55 Cancri A system, the orbit of 55 Cancri Ac is mildly eccentric: at apoastron the planet is about 19% further from the star than it is at periastron.
 It is located closer to 55 Cancri A than Mercury is to the Sun, though it has a longer orbital period than the hot Jupiters.
-The planet is located close to a 3:1 resonance with the inner planet 55 Cancri b; however, simulations indicate that the two planets are not actually in this resonance.
+The planet is located close to a 3:1 resonance with the inner planet 55 Cancri Ab; however, simulations indicate that the two planets are not actually in this resonance.

 A limitation of the radial velocity method used to discover the planet is that only a lower limit on the mass can be obtained.
-Further astrometric observations with the Hubble Space Telescope on the outer planet 55 Cancri d suggest that planet is inclined at 53° to the plane of the sky; but innermost b and e are inclined at 85°.
-Planet c's inclination is unknown.
+Further astrometric observations with the Hubble Space Telescope on the outer planet 55 Cancri Ad suggest that planet is inclined at 53° to the plane of the sky; but innermost Ab and Ae are inclined at 85°.
+Planet Ac's inclination is unknown.

 Characteristics

 Since the planet was detected indirectly through observations of its star, properties such as its radius, composition, and temperature are unknown.
-With a mass similar to that of Saturn, 55 Cancri c is likely to be a gas giant without a solid surface.
+With a mass similar to that of Saturn, 55 Cancri Ac is likely to be a gas giant without a solid surface.